 Timing Your Migration

 The best time to switch CRMs is during your slow season.
+For HVAC that means spring or fall shoulder seasons; for roofing, late winter; for plumbing and electrical, after the holiday rush.
 Lower call volume means less pressure on your team while they learn the new system.
-Avoid migrating during peak summer or winter months when every minute of downtime costs you money.
+Avoid migrating during peak months when every minute of downtime costs you money.

 Don't Cancel Too Early